sbugallo/mastering_python/docs_src/chapters/7_generators/coroutines.rst

 In the following example, we are creating a simple generator that produces two values and then returns a third.
-Notice how we have to catch the exception in order to get this value , and how it's stored precisely inside the exception under the attribute named ``value``:
+Notice how we have to catch the exception in order to get this value, and how it's stored precisely inside the exception under the attribute named ``value``:

 .. code-block:: python